 That’s really unhelpful and only adds to this world’s misery.
 And if there is one thing we should all strive for is in reducing misery and increasing people’s well-being.

-I do very much enjoy and also very much agree with some of his video comments though.
+I do very much enjoy and, at times, agree with some of his video comments though.

 Especially the ones which lay bare the hypocrisy of certain people, awards, ceremonies, and news cycles.

-And I has a column up where he publicly airs his dirty laundry and his past mistakes, which is cool (and something I want to mimic).
+And he a column up where he publicly airs his dirty laundry and past mistakes, which is pretty cool (and something I’m thinking to have as well).